Cuteness may earn compensation through affiliate links in this article.

 Remove any distractions

 Before you start training your dog, you'll want to remove anything that may distract him from his lesson.
 This will help your dog focus on you and the task at hand, and will set him up to succeed — which will ultimately make learning fun and more successful!
 If it's toys or another pet inside the home that's got his eyes wandering, try moving him to a quiet area outdoors.
 Alternatively, if squirrels and passing cars tend to get him going, take your lesson indoors if possible.

 Sometimes, distractions can come in the form of pent-up energy.
-While some trainers swear by exercising your dog until he is exhausted before you start training him, Dogster warns that doing so may result in a stressed-out dog who won't be able to focus on the task at hand.
+While some trainers may recommend exercising your dog until he is exhausted before you start training him, be wary of over-exhausting him, which may result in a stressed-out dog who won't be able to focus on the task at hand.
 If your dog seems more interested in running laps than in his training lesson, they suggest warming up alternating exercising, like a few ball tosses, and practicing some commands your dog already knows and does well before you try teaching him anything new.